About the Master of Science in Physician Assistant Studies Program

 - To develop highly skilled primary care physician assistants who are prepared using an interdisciplinary approach and who demonstrate interpersonal and communication skills that result in effective information exchange with culturally diverse patients and families, professional associates, and a diverse health care system.

-Click here to read more about Carroll University's PA program from a student's perspective. (pdf download)
+The Carroll University PA program from a student's perspective (pdf download)